Chapter 6

 to request a

-declaration, use the command line optionDOCTYPE
+DOCTYPEdeclaration, use the command line optionDOCTYPE. - Gin-dim

 -